 Views:

-We have a responsibility to public authorities who finance programmes of study.
-This includes making sure that you attend the courses you are registered to.
+We have a responsibility to public authorities who finance programmes of study – this includes making sure that you attend the courses you are registered to.
 We also have a responsibility to the Home Office to monitor the attendance of international students whose presence in the UK depends on a visa for the purposes of higher education.

 Register your attendance